chuckcscccl/rustlr/test1grammar.md

 F --> ( E:e )  { e.value }
 F --> num:n { n.value }

-lexvalue num Num(n) (n as i32)

 EOF
 ```

-These are the contents of a Rustlr grammar file, called [test1.grammar](https://cs.hofstra.edu/~cscccl/rustlr_project/test1/test1.grammar).
+These are the contents of a Rustlr grammar file, called [test1.grammar](https://cs.hofstra.edu/~cscccl/rustlr_project/test1.grammar).
 This classic example of LR parsing is found in virtually all compiler
 textbooks.
 It is an unambiguous grammar.
 After you **`cargo install rustlr`**
 you can produce a LALR parser from this grammar file with: